nirholas/Homereck.me/about.md

 &nbsp;

-We broke a house during our first show, we are The HomeReckers...
+We broke a house during our first show a.k.a The HomeReckers...

 &nbsp;